classPythonAddike/Addike-CT/docs/Setup.md

 Make sure you have installed, and verified your installation of Addike-CT before continuing

-## ⛏️ Setup
+## ⛏️ Setup a Project to Test

-1. Setup has been made much easier in the second release of addike-ct.
-You can just run
+1. Setup has been made much easier since the first stable release of Addike-CT.
+You can just run the following command to create a new project -

 ```sh
 $ addike-ct --create